mamba-org/mamba-press/README.md

   into program corruption when exchanging underlying dynamic libraries objects through Python.

 There are current limitations to this project:
 - Among all the packages and dependencies, only one can be Python package (this will be the one used for the wheel name).
 - This package must ship a ``.dist-info`` (and not a ``.egg-info``).
 - Library sonames/id currently cannot be changed and therefore so do their filename.
 - Due to failure to change name ids on MacOS, absolute dynamic libraries dependencies cannot be replaced with a relative path.

-## Missing features
+## Development
-- [x] Fix mamba cache warnings
-- [x] The version of Python cannot be specified.
-- [x] Resolve lief issues on MacOS.
-- [ ] Actually produce a wheel with correct metadata.
-  - [ ] Right now the manylinux tag passed is not the same as the one suggested by ``auditwheel`` due to ``policy.symbol_versions`` not being inspected.
-  - [ ] The ``METADATA`` file is outdated.
-  - [x] The ``RECORD`` file is outdated.
-- [x] Let user configure the file filters and transform via a config file.
-- [x] Let user specify an external lib soname + ``RPATH`` for finding a lib in an external package.
-- [ ] Add Conda Python packages dependencies as PyPI dependencies in wheel (though they could already be specified in metadata from sources such as ``pyproject.toml``).
-- [ ] Add test section (import, auditwheel)
+[Pixi](https://pixi.sh/) is recommended for development.
+It is the only tool needed and will install all the project dependencies (Python included) automatically.

+A number of tasks are provided
+- `pixi run test` to run the test.
+- `pixi run fmt` to run the code formatter.
+- `pixi run fmt` to run the code formatter.
+- `pixi run ci` to combine all these checks in a one stop task.

+[Pre-commit](https://pre-commit.com/) is configured with the specificity that it will actually run a number of checks trough Pixi.
+It can be set up with
+- `pixi run pre-commit install`